illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ```

-But the boss at ShadyCorp is _very_ paranoid.
-So to test that his program, he wrote a test suite himself.
+But your boss at ShadyCorp is _very_ paranoid.
+To test that his program, he wrote a test suite himself.
 Your co-worker went home sick that day.
-Now, he hasn't been heard from in 2 weeks; you don't ask any questions.
+Now, he hasn't been heard from in two weeks; you don't ask any questions.
 The Boss sent you an email to fix the code that your co-worker gave you.
 Since you are the Boss' cousin, he gives you the test cases that you failed and promises to run the test cases every day (your mom is _very_ convincing).

 But, he imposed a penalty.
-You are currently passing 5/7 test cases, but you won't get any points for those because your co-worker wrote those test.
-You are failing two testcases.
+You are currently passing 5/7 test cases, but you won't get any points for those because your co-worker wrote those tests.
+You are failing two test cases.
 If you get those test cases to pass, you get full points for this lab and keep your job at ShadyCorp.
 If you mess any test cases that you were passing before, you will lose one point.
 The boss assures that the code is well sectioned so you won't have to even _look_ at the files that aren't related to the test case.

 The output of the file should be: